-- 1. Stakeholders working with the pastor of the community and / or persons in connection with the pastoral task (CSR, pastoral agent, group leader, etc.). - 2.
-Stakeholders are competent in their duties.
-They accept and care about their training according to the possibilities offered to them. - 3.
-Stakeholders should respect the different expressions of devotion and spirituality of the Catholic faith. - 4.
-Stakeholders recognize that faith is not measured.
-They know that there are different levels in the development of faith.
-They follow the path of the people entrusted to them and their parents and are willing to walk with them.
+- 1. Ministers work in collaboration with the pastor of the community and / or other individuals involved with the pastoral task (PCL, group leader, etc.). - 2.
+Ministers are competent in their duties.
+They accept and care about their continuing formation in line with the possibilities afforded them. - 3.
+Ministers should respect the different expressions of devotion and spirituality of the Catholic faith. - 4.
+Ministers recognize that faith cannot be measured.
+They know that there are different stages in the development of faith.
+They respect the faith journey of the people entrusted to them, and of their parents, and are willing to accompany them.